crosvera/pdbtidy_proposal/proposal.markdown

 ### 3.4.- List of features:

-a.
-Renumber residues starting from 1 (or N).
+#### a) Renumber residues starting from 1 (or N).
-        - When preparing structures for modeling or simulations, and sometimes when working with sequence alignments, it's useful to choose the starting residue numbers.
+  When preparing structures for modeling or simulations, and sometimes when working with sequence alignments, it's useful to choose the starting residue numbers.
 Also, some PDB files are not numbered sequentially, so this can correct such files even without changing the starting residue number.

-b.
-Transform the PDB file into other formats supported by biopython.
+#### b) Transform the PDB file into other formats supported by biopython.
-        - The SeqIO module supports a large range of formats, PDB-Tidy will enable the convertion from PDB to those formats that SeqIO supports.
+  The SeqIO module supports a large range of formats, PDB-Tidy will enable the convertion from PDB to those formats that SeqIO supports.

-  c) Read the PDB File and return information about the aminoacidic
-     composition and the molecular weight.
+#### c) Read the PDB File and return information about the aminoacidic composition and the molecular weight.
-      - For some experiments is very useful this information. e.g. SDS-PAGE analisys.
+  For some experiments is very useful this information. e.g. SDS-PAGE analisys.

-  d) Check for incomplete amino acids.
+#### d) Check for incomplete amino acids.

-  e) Rename protein chains.
+#### e) Rename protein chains.

-  f) Split a chain or PDB file by adding the corresponding terminal oxigen.
+#### f) Split a chain or PDB file by adding the corresponding terminal oxigen.

-  g) Change the B-factor value for other scales like charge, exposition,
-     hydrophobicity; for then paint them in visualization tools.
+#### g) Change the B-factor value for other scales like charge, exposition, hydrophobicity; for then paint them in visualization tools.
-      - Some experiments sometimes has the need to add a new scale of values by atom or residue, change the B-factor value by those values is a good alternative to display them in visualization tools.
+  Some experiments sometimes has the need to add a new scale of values by atom or residue, change the B-factor value by those values is a good alternative to display them in visualization tools.

-  h) In high resolution structures, with B-factor refinement, the anisotropic
-     values (6 values) transform them into one value.
+#### h) In high resolution structures, with B-factor refinement, the anisotropic values (6 values) transform them into one value.

-  i) Selecting an amino acid, show the neighbors in xÅ of it.
+#### i) Selecting an amino acid, show the neighbors in xÅ of it.
-      - The knowledge of the neighbors of an amino acid can help to know in what environment is acting.
+  The knowledge of the neighbors of an amino acid can help to know in what environment is acting.

-  j) Generate a ramachandran plot of the protein.
+#### j) Generate a ramachandran plot of the protein.

-  All these features will be available as command tool and as Biopython module
+*All these features will be available as command tool and as Biopython module.*

 ### 3.5.- Brief example of the use of PDB-Tidy: